 1 | torch.randn(1, 2) # normal distribution, shape 1x2 |

-These functions also support passing in torch.Size()
+These functions also support passing in torch.Size() or a sequence as the size parameter.

 1 | a = torch.randn(10, 10) # a is in shape 10x10 |